apache/kylin/website/_docs15/install/advance_settings.md

 permalink: /docs15/install/advance_settings.html
 ---

-## Enable LZO compression
+## Settings for compression

+### Disable compression (Easiest way to address compression related issues)

-By default Kylin leverages snappy compression to compress the output of MR jobs, as well as hbase table storage, reducing the storage overhead.
+By default Kylin leverages snappy compression to compress the output of MR jobs, as well as hbase table storage, to reduce the storage overhead.
 We do not choose LZO compression in Kylin because hadoop venders tend to not include LZO in their distributions due to license(GPL) issues.
-To enable LZO in Kylin, follow these steps:
+If you compression related issues happened in your cubing job, you have two options: 1.
+Disable compression 2.
+Choose other compression algorithms like LZO.

+#### Disable HBase compression

+Compression settings only take effect after restarting Kylin server instance (by `./kylin.sh start` and `./kylin.sh stop`).
+To disable compressing MR jobs you need to modify $KYLIN_HOME/conf/kylin_job_conf.xml by removing all configuration entries related to compression(Just grep the keyword "compress").
+To disable compressing hbase tables you need to open $KYLIN_HOME/conf/kylin.properties and remove the line starting with kylin.hbase.default.compression.codec.

+### LZO compression

 #### Make sure LZO is working in your environment